thanatos-tshock/Tiled/README.md

-# Tiled plugin for TShock
+# Tiled plugin for OTAPI3
 Provides alternate tile implementations which improve performance and memory usage

-Simply put Tiled.dll into your ServerPlugins folder.
+Simply put Tiled.dll into your `modifications` folder.
 By default it will run the 1d tile provider, but you can use the **ONE** of the following command line arguments to switch to another provider:

+Note: This is an experimental version, mainly due to experimenting with the new OTAPI3 platform.

 ```
 -tiled 1d     # uses the 1d provider
 -tiled 2d     # uses the 2d provider
 -tiled struct # uses the struct provider
--tiled tsapi  # uses tshocks default implementation
+-tiled tsapi  # uses tshocks default implementation     NOTE: only available when TShock is used.
 ```

 ### How do these new providers differ from Re-Logic and TShock HeapTile implementations?